 Should you consider withdrawing funds and investing elsewhere, you can only do so if you meet an eligible condition of release.
 Once withdrawn from the superannuation environment you may be ineligible to recontribute these funds back.

 Investing in your personal name (tax up to 45% plus Medicare levy), a company (typically taxed at 30%), or a family trust (subject to beneficiaries’ personal tax rate) may offer different outcomes.
+This would require financial modelling to compare overall tax positions.

 You may consider spouse contribution splitting or contribution strategies if your spouse or adult children have lower balances (subject to eligibility).